artefactual/archivematica-docs/admin-manual/maintenance/maintenance.rst

 The first step, when using pyes, is to require the module.
 The following code imports pyes functionality on a system on which Archivematica is installed.
+(Note that you may have to change the path passed to ``sys.path.append`` to match your install configuration.)

 .. code:: bash

    import sys
-   sys.path.append("/home/demo/archivematica/src/archivematicaCommon/lib/externals")
+   sys.path.append("/vagrant/src/archivematica/src/archivematicaCommon/lib/externals")
-   from pyes import *
+   import pyes

 Next you'll want to create a connection to Elasticsearch.

 .. code:: bash

-   conn = ES('127.0.0.1:9200')
+   conn = pyes.ES('127.0.0.1:9200')

 **Full text searching**